Zacky-YG/Learning_Repo/LetsDefend/SOC.md

 ## Detecting SQL Injection Attacks
 - An attack vector in which web application directly includes unsanitized user provided data in SQL queries; a vulnerability which SQL injection attack make use.
 - Types of SQL Injections
-  - Classic/In-band: SQL query sent and responed to on the same channel.
+  - Classic/In-band: SQL query sent and respond to on the same channel.
   - Blind/Inferential: SQL queries receive a response which cannot be seen.
   - Out of Band: SQL queries received through another channel.
  ## Detecting Cross Site Scripting (XSS) Attacks
- - XSS attacks is where mailcious code are executed via legitimate applications.
+ - XSS attacks is where malicious code are executed via legitimate applications.
  - 3 types of XSS
    - Reflected XSS (Non-persistent): XSS payload must be present in the request; Most common type of XSS.
    - Stored XSS (Persistent): XSS payload is permanently uploaded in the web app; Most dangerous type of XSS.